vitejs/vite/docs/guide/api-vite-environment.md

 ## Environment Configuration

-Environments are explicitely configured with the `environments` config option.
+Environments are explicitly configured with the `environments` config option.

 ```js
 export default {